Skip to main content

 If the content is shorter than the model’s minimum, it won’t be cached even with the marker (no error, just silently skipped).
 Verified against Anthropic’s official docs:

-English text averages roughly 0.75 words per token, so Sonnet 4.6 needs about 1,500+ words of stable content to make caching meaningful.
+English text averages roughly 0.75 words per token.
+In practice: Opus 5 caches from about 380+ words of stable content, Sonnet 5 / Sonnet 4.6 need around 770 words, and Opus 4.6 / Haiku 4.5 need roughly 3,000 words before caching does anything.
 Always refer to Anthropic’s official docs for the latest thresholds — they can change between model versions.

 3. Prefix must match byte-for-byte